Extensible Binary Meta Language

 Extensible Binary Meta Language (EBML) is a generalized file format for any kind of data, aiming to be a binary equivalent to XML.
 It provides a basic framework for storing data in XML-like tags.
-It was originally developed for the Matroska audio/video container format.
+It was originally designed as the framework language for the Matroska audio/video container format.

 EBML is not extensible in the same way that XML is, as the XML schema (e.g., DTD) must be known in advance.